 What to seek out from South Australia

-Old Vine Shiraz is definitely top notch, it’s both smoky and rich with spice.
-Famous producers in the area include Penfolds, Elderton and Rockford.
-Keep your eyes peeled for red blends called GSM: Grenache, Syrah and Mourvedre –The major blending grapes used in French Southern Rhone wines.
+Old Vine Shiraz is top-notch; it’s both smoky and rich with spice.
+Famous producers in the area include Penfolds, Elderton, and Rockford.
+Keep your eyes peeled for red blends called GSM: Grenache, Syrah, and Mourvèdre – the major blending grapes used in French Southern Rhône wines.

-Barossa Valley is flanked by 2 famous regions for white wine.
-Clare Valley produces some of the richest Riesling in Australia and Eden Valley is known for its very minerally and dry Rieslings.
+Two famous regions for white wine flank Barossa Valley.
+Clare Valley produces some of the richest Riesling in Australia, and Eden Valley is known for its very minerally and dry Rieslings.

 New South Wales